Rites of Passage in Australia in 2025 - The Ultimate Guide

 These world class rites of passage camps / experiences are facilitated in the following locations around Australia…

-1. The Mission Beach region of Tropical North Queensland each July and September school holiday period,
+1. The Mission Beach region, between Cairns and Townsville, in Tropical North Queensland, each July and September school holiday period,

-2. On the Gold Coast, in South-East Queensland each October, and
+2. On the Gold Coast, South of Brisbane, in South-East Queensland, each October, and

 3. At ‘Mountain Trails’, in the Brindabella Ranges in NSW, North of Canberra each December.